aqandrew/websci/labs/lab8/README.md

   which all of the lines are wrapped in one large paragraph DOM element as opposed to each having their own, etc.

+  Then I switched to Spongebob.wikia.com.
+Here, I ran into ASCII-Unicode decoding errors, which bamboozled me for a couple hours--especially since str.decode('ascii', 'ignore') still gave the error on the introductory aside to Sailor Mouth.
+Eventually, I bypassed the error by ignoring that single line.

   Parker said it would be an interesting and funny dataset to work with, and he was totally right!